Bugazelle/chromium-all-old-stable-versions/README.md

 ## Build Process
 Consider behavior takes time, use DockerHub to get chromium url.

-And then push the chromium zips back to repo.
+And then push the chromium json files back to repo.

 ## Chrome (Not Chromium) Old/History Versions